-In contrast to the ' $\dot{v}$ ' in the previous line, the stroke over the ' $\dot{v}$ ' here is an indication of a long vowel.
+In contrast to the ' $\acute{v}$ ' in the previous line, the stroke over the 'v' here is an indication of a long vowel.

 Note the abbreviation for skaltu: the usual abbreviation for skal (cf. line 10 above), followed by 'tu'.